Cancer Research UK logo.

 Most researchers will ask you to fill out a questionnaire before you start treatment.
 This is called the baseline questionnaire, and means the research team can see how your quality of life changes over time.
 You usually complete more questionnaires during and after you finish treatment.
 How often and for how long will depend on the trial you are taking part in.

 Sometimes they will ask you to complete questionnaires regularly for some years after you finish treatment.
-This could be because there is a risk of long term side effects.
+This could be because the research team want to learn more about long term side effects.

 Assessing pain